Double L Acres' Breeding Information Page for 5X WC AQHA and 5X CONGRESS CHAMPION - Evincing~!

 5. Use the entire contents of one syringe.
 All shipments will contain two (2) separate insemination doses when available.
 All requests for shipped semen will be filled as received and are subject to availability.
 If the second dose is not used, discard the semen and return the container.
 Under no circumstances should the semen be used for any other mare, than the mare booked.

-6. Disposable shipping container must be returned to Double L Acres, wrapped the the protective plastic liner enclosed in the box.
+6. Disposable shipping container must be returned to Chris Arentsen Quarter Horses, wrapped the the protective plastic liner enclosed in the box.

-7. Stallion fees and shipping fees are the responsibility of the mare owner and must be paid in full prior to each shipment, unless other arrangements have been made.
-We are not a courier service, so if you need semen shipped on a Saturday and UPS doesn't deliver, we will be glad to collect for you--if you have a courier that will pick the cooled semen up at our facility.
+7. Stallion fees and shipping fees are the responsibility of the mare owner and must be paid in full prior to any shipped semen, unless other arrangements have been made.

 PLEASE ADVISE YOUR VETERINARIAN OF THE SEMEN CALL TIME IN ORDER FOR HIM OR HER TO BE AWARE OF OUR SHIPPED SEMEN POLICIES.